Back to School Anxiety

 For parents, the start of the year can be anxiety inducing, too, Dr. Busman notes.
 The pressure’s on you to reinstate routines after the summer break and arrange for new activities and schedules, not to speak of facing the resumption of homework.

 Dr. Busman recommends taking your own temperature to make sure you’re not passing on stress to your kids.
 And to enable you to manage your own stress, she says, it’s important not to take on more commitments than the family can handle comfortably.
 “I think there’s a contagion effect that we have to be careful of,” she adds.

 Listen to worries

 Rather than dismissing these fears (“Nothing to be worried about!
-You’ll be fine!) listening to them and acknowledging your child’s feelings will help him feel more secure.
-And if he wants to, you can bolster his confidence by helping him strategize about how to handle things he’s concerned about.
+You’ll be fine!) listening to them and acknowledging your child’s feelings will help them feel more secure.
+And if they want to, you can bolster their confidence by helping them strategize about how to handle things they’re concerned about.